Table of Contents

 Haskell defines quite a few basic functions for I/O. The library

-provides a good summary of
+reference for System.IO provides a good summary of

 them all, should you need one that we haven't demonstrated here.